canton yunnan gold

 step 3: time

-Pour your heated water over the leaves and steep for 2-3 minutes.
-Drink.
+Pour the hot water over the leaves and steep for 2-3 minutes.
+Strain and drink.

 Known as Golden Bi Luo Chun in China, this spectacular Yunnanese black tea is an unusual version of a famous green tea from Jiangsu, Bi Luo Chun – the name translates as Green Snail Spring due to its tightly curled leaves.